-Any SSTS, or any component thereof, which is no longer intended to be used, must be abandoned in accordance with section VI.E.4. of this ordinance and Minn.
-R. ch.
+Any SSTS, or any component thereof, which is no longer intended to be used, must be abandoned in accordance with section VI.E.4. of this Ordinance., SSTS Permitting, below, and Minn.
+R. Ch.
 7080.2500.

 c.
 SSTS in Floodplains.